AlquistManager/alquist/How to write your bot.md

 Bot replaces ``'{{intent}}'`` with value of the ``intent`` key saved in the session context and compares it with string "greeting".

+### Distribution of dialogue between multiple flows
+Dialogue can be distributed between multiple yaml files.
+Each file contains one flow.
+Place flows into one folder and use it's path as program argument.

 ## State descriptions